EvisHome/Home-Assistant/examples/apexcharts-card/readme.md

 ## Simplified ApexCharts

-Few different simple versions, that still provide a bit info, using few features documented in ApexCharts.js
+Few different simple versions, that still provide a bit info, using few features documented in ApexCharts.js .. mix and match.

 ![](apexcharts-multiple.png)